vstanyshevskyy/obobruiko/content/homepage/services.md

           * Survive the loss and soothe the pain that accompanies it

-          * To adapt after moving to another city/country
+          * Adapt after relocating to another city/country

           I will listen and support you when you need it.
 I know how sometimes